 The 1834 census of Husaren (Household No. 32) records that Michael Rolheiser had relocated from Schuck to Husaren in 1827.

-The 1767 census records that Susanna Maria, the mother of the Rolheiser sons, came form the German village of [Bad] Kreuznach in the Kurpfalz region.
+The 1767 census records that Susanna Maria, the mother of the Rolheiser sons, came from the German village of [Bad] Kreuznach in the Kurpfalz region.

 - 1834 Husaren Census (Household No. 32).